kieraneglin/encrypted_secrets_ex/README.md

 - If you're security minded, ensure you've reviewed the methods in `EncryptedSecrets.Encryption` and pull from this repo directly instead of hex.pm
 - I am not a cryptographer.
 I am your average programmer who was missing a feature that I loved about Rails
-- I mention it constantly, but _please_ ensure that you've added the master key to your `.gitignore`
+- I mention it constantly, but _please_ ensure that the master key is to your `.gitignore`

 ## Usage